Appearance

 If requesting Privy's REST API directly, your app must manually sign request payloads with your authorization private key.
 This involves three steps at a high-level:

-- Canonicalize the JSON body of the request per RFC8785 and serialize it to a string.
+- Canonicalize the payload per RFC8785 and serialize it to a string.
 This GitHub repository links to various libraries for JSON canonicalization in different languages.

 - Sign the serialized JSON with ECDSA P-256 using your app's private key and serialize it to a base64-encoded string.

-See the code snippets below for examples of how to serialize and sign requests with your app's private key:
+See the code snippets below to serialize and sign requests with your app's private key.

 ts

-// Replace these with your app's private key and desired RPC request
+// Replace this with your private key from the Dashboard

 // JSON-canonicalize the payload and convert it to a buffer